Maltomatic/Verbosity/readme.md

         - for a line with length L+1:
             - the first (L-1)/2 words (floor first half) indicate the first variable
             - the second (L+1)/2 words form the integer
-            - the integer is the sum of the words' character values from 1 to 26 divided by (L-1), then rounded down to which the number of commas in the line  is added and the number of periods is subtracted
+            - the integer is the sum of the words' character values from 1 to 26 divided by (L-1), then rounded down, to which the number of commas in the line is added and the number of periods is subtracted
 - Adverbs indicate goto
     - jump to the line indicated by the sum of the words' first character's values multiplied by the number of words in the line, modulo the number of lines in the poem, then adding the number of commas in the line and subtracting the number of periods
     - you cannot jump to a variable declaration